corimf/build-tools/README.md

    corimf.
 1. [all] [update] Run corimf-check to sanity check everything.
 This needs to be run in the git repo that you updated ( for example 'cordova-ios').
-1. [all] [update] Run corimf-tag to create a new "u" tag on the branch
+1. [all] [update] Run corimf-tag to create a new "u" tag on the branch.
+   This will also check out each repo on the desired branch.
 1. [all] For versions 3.1.0esr and above, run corimf-show-plugin-versions to verify that the present versions of the plugins are what is desired (match what the platforms were tested against by the community) (also compare to